darwintree/sc-viewer-v2/README.md

 - [x] index
 - [ ] Use github interface to push csv directly
-  - [ ] use popselect component for download csv
+  - [x] use dropdown component for download csv
-    - [ ] download or push to github
+    - [x] download or push to github
   - [ ] Use N-Step for pushing to Github
   - [ ] fix no github push panel problem
 - [ ] machine translate